Featured: The Evelyn - Gold

 Gold, often hailed as the “king of metals,” has enthralled humanity for centuries, symbolizing opulence, wealth and enduring beauty.
 But people often wonder, does gold tarnish?
 In its purest form, 24-karat gold is a non-reactive metal that defies the corrosive effects of time, maintaining a radiant glow.
 However, alloys with other metals can invite tarnish.
 The lower the karat, the more susceptible a piece of gold jewelry is to tarnish.

-Whether you are shopping for gold engagement rings or simply wondering whether gold tarnishes and how you can keep your jewelry looking incredible for years, keep reading to learn more about this luxurious metal and how to properly care for it.
+Whether you are shopping for gold engagement rings or simply wondering whether gold jewelry tarnishes and how you can keep your jewelry looking incredible for years, keep reading to learn more about this luxurious metal and how to properly care for it to prevent discoloration and tarnishing.

 Explore Our Collection of Gold Engagement Rings